EmpowerPlastic/empowerchain/docs/developers/plastic-credits.md

 Those URLs are to be handled by client applications for EmpowerChain, so there’s no specific validation to them.
 However, Empower encourages to use a common Empower Data Format for better compatibility.
 With Empower  Data Format, URIs have to point at specific files called Plastic Credit Index Files.
 It is highly recommended for URIs to point to IPFS storage to ensure immutability of the data.
-Below you can see the JSON schema for Plastic Credit Index File:
+If you're looking for a quickstart to create Plastic Credit Metadata, check # Below you can see the JSON schema for Plastic Credit Index File:
 ```json
 {